 - Pull the yarn through the last stitch

-- Trim the yarn tail and thread it through a yarn needle
+- Trim the yarn tail and thread it through a yarn needle, and weave in the ends.

 Video Tutorials